Dom Sébastien: Act 2

-Act 2Fez, MoroccoThe reunion between Zayda and Ben-Selim is dampened by her refusal to marry the Moorish chief Abayaldos.A battlefield in MoroccoAbayaldos has led the Moors to battle against Sébastian's forces and mostly wiped them out.
+Abayaldos led the Moors to battle against Sébastian's forces and mostly wiped them out.
 The wounded Sébastian's life is saved only when his lieutenant Dom Henrique presents himself to Abayaldos as Sébastian, before expiring from his own wounds, and Zayda pleads for "the Christian's" life (the real Sébastian) in return for her consent to marry Abayaldos, reasoning that her life was saved by a Christian during her captivity in Portugal and that the favor must be returned.
 Sébastian is left on the battlefield a broken man (Seul sur la terre).